gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 - Gained an understanding of which systems are communicating by analyzing source and destination IP addresses, ports, and protocols
 - Gained an understanding on how to examinine packet headers, payload data, and overall packet size to understand how data is transmitted
-- Gained an understanding of how to observe how systems interact on the network, including normal background activity (e.g. DNS requests) and system responses (e.g. ICMP “Destination Unreachable” messages)
+- Gained an understanding of how to observe how systems interact on the network, including normal background activity (e.g. DNS requests) and system response (e.g. ICMP “Destination Unreachable”) messages